citrtoj/citrtoj.github.io/README.md

 # citrtoj.github.io
-Hosting space for small personal projects as I make baby steps in the world of HTML and CSS.
+Hosting space for small personal websites as I make baby steps in the world of HTML and CSS.
 It ain't much, but it's honest work.